spawnmarvel/azure-automation-bicep-and-labs/azure-extra-linux-vm/READMELinuxSSL.md

 Using this CA:

-We can visit the site with

 https://github.com/spawnmarvel/quickguides/blob/main/securityPKI-CA/README.md

+We can visit the site using Azure DNS public

 http://simplelinuxvm-12860-xyhcam5pdsxny.uksouth.cloudapp.azure.com